 Before heading home, they also enjoyed some time at the beach.
 Soaking up the sun, dipping his toes in the salt water and making sand castles was the perfect way to end this trip.
 But, Trystian and his family's Make-A-Wish journey continues!

 "When Trystian was diagnosed we struggled with a lot of things?
 We are a family that tries to focus outward when things are hard - how can we give and make good from bad?
 With Make-A-Wish we experienced hope in trial and now we can as a family focus on giving hope," said his parents.
-That is why Trystian and his family will be participating in the Walk for Wishes®.
+That is why Trystian and his family have raised funds to help grant even more wishes.
 "Knowing the fundraising we do will have a direct impact on another sick child is an amazing feeling.
 Knowing that impact will be positive and fun is priceless."

 Special thanks: Wish-granting volunteers Lou Cutler and Lori Campbell, Alaska Airlines, Bayview Limousine, Disneyland®, Disney’s Paradise Pier Hotel and Universal Studios